Football Newsreels - 1926

 1926 Michigan Football Newsreel

 This newsreel opens with the Michigan players coming out of the locker room in Yost Field House, headed for the practice field.
-Fielding Yost is shown instructing Benny Friedman in the art of placekicking, the famous "Benny to Bennie" combination (Friedman to Oosterbaan) and a number of other star players are introduced, and the reel closes with a short clip from the 1926 Ohio State game.
+Fielding Yost is shown instructing Benny Friedman in the art of placekicking, the famous "Benny to Bennie" combination (Friedman to Oosterbaan) and a number of other star players are introduced, followed by a short clip from the 1926 Ohio State game.

-1926 captain and All-American quarterback Benny Friedman accepts the trophy symbolic of a second straight first place finish in the Big Ten.
+The newsreel continies with 1926 captain and All-American quarterback Benny Friedman accepting the trophy symbolic of a second straight first place finish in the Big Ten.
 Michigan's 5-0 conference record was matched by Northwestern, but University of Illinois professor Fred Dickinson devised a complicated rating system to award the title to Michigan "on points."
 For a time, Dickinson's formula was also used to award a national championship trophy.
 Yost regarded the 1926 team, his last and the last to play at Ferry Field, as one of the best he ever coached.
-This clip ends with brief footage of the 1926 J-HOP, one of the major social events on campus, held in the Waterman Gymnasium.

 top | previous | next